South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina Schedule Analysis

-- The Gamecocks notched their best win of the season on November 20, when they beat the Stanford Cardinal, who rank No. 5 in the AP's Top 25, by a score of 76-71.
+- The Gamecocks' signature win this season came against the Stanford Cardinal, a team ranked inside the AP's Top 25 (No. 5).
+The Gamecocks took home the 76-71 win on the road on November 20.

-- The Gamecocks have 15 wins against Quadrant 1 opponents, the most in the nation.
+- The Gamecocks have 15 wins over Quadrant 1 opponents, the most in the country.

-- South Carolina has seven wins over Quadrant 2 opponents, tied for the 16th-most in Division 1.
+- South Carolina has seven wins against Quadrant 2 teams, tied for the 16th-most in the nation.

-- The Gamecocks have seven wins against Quadrant 3 opponents, tied for the 44th-most in the country.
+- The Gamecocks have seven wins over Quadrant 3 opponents, tied for the 45th-most in the nation.

 South Carolina 2022-23 Best Wins